vineelko/patina/docs/src/dxe_core/images.md

 format as specified in the UEFI Platform Initialization Spec.

 To parse these image formats, the Rust DXE Core uses the [goblin](https://docs.rs/goblin/latest/goblin/) crate which supports parsing both formats.
-Interactions with Goblin to support image parsing are implemented in the `uefi_pecoff` crate.
+Interactions with Goblin to support image parsing are implemented in the `patina_dxe_core` crate.

 To load an image, the Rust DXE core does the following: